Bubblyworld/rooibos-dao/README.md

   Local:            http://localhost:3000
   On Your Network:  http://10.0.0.12:3000

-Note that the development build is not optimized.
-To create a production build, use yarn build.
 ```

 Opening the link will take you to a local version of the app that automatically connects to your local blockchain.